Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-beginner/readme.md

 ## Editing UVs

 Now that we can properly view our textures lets set up our UVs for the level.
-Have only the surfaces with the `f_im flat_light_scratchy` material selected and do a quick unwrap.
+Have only the surfaces with the `cit panel_wall_vert` material selected and do a quick unwrap.

 Using the info you learned from [the UV editing video](https://youtu.be/dR_TCHUTEw0), run a smart UV unwrap.
 Just use the default settings for the menu that pops up like you see in the example.